 Fundraisers need to ensure that they have acted appropriately and not exerted any undue pressure on potential donors.

 A fundraiser should not give legal advice.
 If asked, they should recommend that a potential donor seeks independent advice.

-The IoF has Guidance for Charities on legacies.
+The Chartered Institute of Fundraising has guidance for charities on legacies.